carpentries-incubator/jekyll-pages-novice/_extras/more_markdown.md

 Displaying items in lists, sometimes increases readability.
 You can create lists by preceding lines with `-` or a bunch of other `-`-like characters.

-Note paragraphs are separated by a blank line and by default conseutive lines will wrap around into a single paragraph.
+Note paragraphs are separated by a blank line and by default consecutive lines will wrap around into a single paragraph.
 If you'd like to force a line break you need to include two spaces at the end of that line.